 In the table above, the performance unit grants are valued using a Monte Carlo valuation at the grant date.
-In addition, the 2023 performance units provide for pro-rata vesting in the event of (i) death, (ii) disability, (iii) at the discretion of the Compensation Committee, retirement at age 60 with ten years of service or retirement at age 55 with 20 years of service, or (iv) termination by the Company not for cause.
+In addition, the 2024 performance units provide for pro-rata vesting in the event of (i) death, (ii) disability, (iii) at the discretion of the Compensation Committee, retirement at age 60 with ten years of service or retirement at age 55 with 20 years of service, or (iv) termination by the Company not for cause.
 The pro-rata vesting is determined by the number of months of service by the executive during the three-year performance period, divided by 36 (which is the number of months in a performance period).
 For a change of control of the Company, the performance units vest 100% and will be paid at target if the executive is terminated without cause or resigns for good reason within the time period that begins 60 days before a change in control and ends two years after a change in control, or if the acquiring company fails to assume or replace the outstanding equity upon the change of control.
 The restricted stock grants and stock option grants vest one-third per year.
-In addition, the restricted stock grants and stock option grants vest one-third per year.
-In addition, the restricted stock grants and stock option grants vest one the Compensation Committee, retirement at age 60 with ten years of service or retirement at age 55 with 20 years of service, (iv) termination by the Company not for cause, or (v) upon a change of control of the Company.
+In addition, the restricted stock grants and stock option grants vest 100% in the event of (i) death, (ii) disability, (iii) in the discretion of the Compensation Committee, retirement at age 60 with ten years of service or retirement at age 55 with 20 years of service, (iv) termination by the Company not for cause, or (v) upon a change of control of the Company.